10 Tips to Help Your Dog Adjust to Your Home

 1. Give Your Dog Time to Decompress By Starting Slowly

-Some dogs take awhile to adjust to new settings, and sometimes that can be exhausting for them.
-If you adopted your dog from a shelter realize that he just came from a noisy and stressful environment; your quiet and cozy home is likely the first place he’s gotten a good sleep in awhile.
+Some dogs take awhile to adjust to new settings, and that can be exhausting for them.
+If you adopted your dog from a shelter remember that he just came from a noisy and stressful environment; your quiet and cozy home is likely the first quiet place he’s been in a while.

-Don’t over stimulate your dog during the first couple days.
+I also wouldn’t recommend overstimulating your dog during the first couple days.
 If your dog is a bit standoffish just let them check things out for themselves.
-If they come up to you for attention by all means be as affectionate as they seem comfortable with.
+If they come up to you for attention by all means be as affectionate as they’re comfortable with.

-Not all dogs bond immediately with a new owner – don’t take it personally.
-They’re in a brand new environment getting used to new sights, smells, and sounds.
+Not all dogs bond immediately with a new owner — remember to not take it personally.
+They’re in a brand new environment getting used to all sorts of new sights, smells, and sounds, so it might take awhile for them to be able to calm down enough to focus on you and realize this is their new home.
 It can be a stressful time for your new dog so try to make them as comfortable as possible by keeping things calm and positive.

 2. Give Your Dog His Own Space